imperialduck/babel/README.md

 This file contains everything you need to manage the birth year the user enters.
 The year can be in the `yyyy` or the `yy` format.
 It will check its date is comprised only of numbers, and place it accordingly in the 1900's or the 2000's if he enters a 2 digit year.

+### test.py

+This file only contains unit tests
+Expected outputs are written as comments (for now)